-The tallest height of the proposed new school structures is expected to be approximately 60-ft.
-The tallest existing school building is the performing arts building at approximately 46-ft with additional height from mechanical elements.
+The tallest height of the proposed new school structures is expected to be approximately 69 ft 10 inches (this includes rooftop features [stairs penthouse, mechanical equipment].
+The tallest existing school building is the performing arts building at approximately 46-ft with additional height for mechanical elements.
 A height departure would be needed because the maximum height allowed under the current zoning is 35-ft plus 15-ft for pitched roofs.
 SPS is seeking a departure to allow a four-story high building, as specifically allowed in the City Code for high school buildings.
 The principal exterior building material would be brick or masonry on the first two floors of the main building with metal panels above.
-Masonry material with a look of basalt, with the use of textured materials for the athletics portion of the building and the performing arts center and other structures.
+Masonry material will be used with textured materials for the athletics portion of the building and the performing arts center and other structures.

-The existing athletic field light poles are approximately 80-ft.
-Light poles at the football field/track, baseball field, and softball fields are expected to remain and the bulbs would be upgraded to LED.
-The exception to this is that two of the existing 95-ft football field light poles would be relocated due to placement of the new school building.
-The new practice field would have four 60-ft lights installed.
-All other lighting (practice fields, parking lots, etc.) would be relocated as needed to accommodate programming.
+The existing athletic field light poles at the baseball field and softball fields are approximately 80-ft.
+Light poles are expected to remain and the bulbs would be upgraded to LED.
+The existing light poles at the football field/track are approximately 95-ft.
+Two of the existing 95-ft football field light poles would be relocated due to placement of the new school bleachers (Figure 3).

+The new practice field where the existing basketball courts are would have four new 60-ft light poles with lights installed.
+Other lighting may be relocated as needed to accommodate programming.